amaimldsl/am_ai_policy_ce/pcec/src/pcec/output/final_compliance_report.md

 **Key High-Priority Risks**:
 1. Risk of non-compliance with C-25: Majority of the unconditionally cancellable commitments are subjec...
 2. Risk of non-compliance with C-27: Majority of the unconditionally cancellable commitments are subjec...
-3. Risk of non-compliance with C-2297: Certain market practices may eliminate or at least significantly...
+3. Risk of non-compliance with C-2297: Certain market. practices may eliminate or at least significantly...
 4. Risk of non-compliance with C-2502: As part of the ICAAP exercise, each bank should carry out integr...
-5. Risk of non-compliance with C-2993: Certain other jurisdictions have pursued monetary policies that ...
+5. Risk of non-compliance with C-2993: Certain other jurisdictions have pursued monetary policies. that ...

 ## 2. Compliance Conditions by Category

 ### Access Management

-Total conditions in this category: 8
+Total conditions in this category: 8.

 | Condition ID | Description | Source |
 |-------------|-------------|--------|